Environmental Mitigation Trust Details

 State of Hawaii – Hawaii State Energy Office / Department of Business, Economic Development, and Tourism

-The Department of Business, Economic Development, and Tourism (DBEDT) has been designated by Gov. David Ige to serve as the Lead Agency on behalf of Hawaii.
+The Department of Business, Economic Development, and Tourism (DBEDT) has been designated by Governor David Ige to serve as the Lead Agency on behalf of Hawaii.
 The Hawaii State Energy Office (HSEO), a division of DBEDT, will administer Hawaii’s $8.125 million Trust allocation.
-This includes the determination and execution of the eligible mitigation projects to be funded by the Trust.
-Before any Trust funds are spent, HSEO will seek public input on the eligible projects that can be pursued with Trust funds and develop a Beneficiary Mitigation Plan for submission to the Trustee.
+As a beneficiary to the Trust, HSEO’s responsibilities include the determination and execution of eligible mitigation actions, gather public input, develop and submit Hawaii’s Beneficiary Mitigation Plan, submission of funding requests to the Trustee, semiannual reporting obligations, and maintain and make publicly available all documentation and records submitted to the Trustee.

 Eligible Mitigation Actions